qiboteam/qibo/doc/source/advancedexamples.rst

     |00 \rangle \langle 00| \rightarrow (H_1 \otimes H_2)|00 \rangle \langle 00|(H_1 \otimes H_2)^\dagger = |++ \rangle \langle ++|

-Note that the calculation backend was switched to ``"matmuleinsum"`` because the default ``"custom"`` backend does not support density matrices.
+Note that the calculation backend was switched to ``"matmuleinsum"`` because the default ``"custom"`` backend does not support density matrix simulation yet.

 The user can simulate noise using :class:`qibo.base.gates.NoiseChannel`.
 If this or any other channel is used in a ``Circuit``, then the execution will automatically switch to density matrices.
 For example

 .. code-block:: python

+    import qibo
+    qibo.set_backend("matmuleinsum")
     from qibo import models, gates

     c = models.Circuit(2) # starts with state |00>